 18.Q.
 If I have a pension from working as a resident of California and I retire out of state, can California tax my pension distributions?

 A. No, if the plan is a “qualified plan” (that is, it is under Federal ERISA rules).
 If it is some other company retirement plan involving deferred compensation or stock options, then California can tax all or part of the distributions under various complex vesting rules.

 19.Q.
 I received a notice from the FTB entitled “Demand for Tax Return.”
 What is it and how should I respond?

-A. The “Demand for Tax Return” or 4600 Notice is sent by the FTB for a number of reasons, but often it involves a nonresident with a vacation home in California who had some income or tax incident that resulted in an “informational return” (such as a 1098, 1099 or K-1) being sent to Sacramento.
+A. The “Demand for Tax Return” or 4600 Notice is sent by the FTB for a number of reasons, but often it involves a nonresident with a vacation home in California who had some income or tax incident that resulted in an “information return” (such as a 1098, 1099 or K-1) being sent to Sacramento.
 This happens, for instance, when a nonresident has interest income from a local bank account or mortgage interest from the loan on his vacation home.
-When the FTB gets such an informational return without the nonresident filing a California return, the 4600 Notice is sent out.
+When the FTB gets such an information return without the nonresident filing a California return, the 4600 Notice is sent out.
 It should be treated seriously.
 The 4600 Notice asks for a variety of information about the taxpayer’s income and residency status.
 If not answered properly, it can be a prelude to a full residency audit.
 Nonresidents should consider consulting a tax attorney experienced in California residency law before trying to complete the 4600 Notice response.

 Sanger & Manes LLP is the premier firm in preparing “departure plans” for individuals and businesses who want to change their legal residency to another state.
 Many of our clients are successful entrepreneurs selling their businesses or making a public offering, retirees moving to a lower-tax state, professional actors or athletes or artists who can live anywhere, e-commerce innovators who can work remotely.
 Learn more at our website: www.calresidencytaxattorney.com